Union County, Iowa

 Union County was established on January 15, 1851 (Organized in 1853) from Unorganized Territory and Pottawattamie County.
 The county was named in honor of the union of the United States threatened by the American Civil War

-Cities and towns located in the Union county include Afton, Arispe, Creston, Cromwell, Kent, Lorimor, Shannon City, Thayer.
+Cities and towns located in the County include Afton, Arispe, Creston, Cromwell, Kent, Lorimor, Shannon City, Thayer.

-Union County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Union County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.

 You can search online for Union County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.